 Manufacturer: Aluminor, Nice, France.

 Other versions: The Aluminor gooseneck UFO desk lamp was made several colours.
 The lampshade was used for several lamps, all with a different base.
 You can find a tripod version over here.
-Also painted with hammer paint and a chrome gooseneck, as you can see in the photos.
+Also painted with hammer paint and a chrome or brass gooseneck, as you can see in the photos from the movies.

 André Lavigne established Aluminor in Nice at the Côte d’Azur – the French Riviera in 1950 to manufacture camera shutters.
 A year later the company grows and develops into manufacturing lighting appliances, first as a subcontractor, then with its own products.
 In 1974 they moved to the Contes and they started to export their lighting to the United States.
 Over the years the company expanded and built a number of new workshops.
 The company still exists and they still produce lighting.